ludavid15/myblog/myapp/src/posts/linear-algebra.md

 Consider a matrix whose columns represent different items in a dataset, and whose rows represent different parameters for each data item (i.e. x, y, z, coordinates).
 Principal Component Analysis, or PCA, finds an orthonormal basis of directions which best fit the data.
 These lines minimize the average squared distance of each point to the line.
 This orthonormal basis are also the left singular vectors obtained through SVD.

-The first principal component of a matrix A, associated with the first eigenvector/left singular vector of the eigen decomposition and SVD, can be found as the vector which maximizes the second norm of the product of A with x.
+The first principal component of a matrix $A$, associated with the first eigenvector/left singular vector of the eigen decomposition and SVD, can be found as the vector which maximizes the second norm of the product of $A$ with x.

 $$u_1=\ argmax\|Ax\|^2)$$

-The next largest principal component can be found by projecting A into the null space formed from the previously found vectors and repeating the previous calculation.
+The next largest principal component can be found by projecting $A$ into the null space formed from the previously found vectors and repeating the previous calculation.
 (We are finding the next line of best fit that is orthonormal to any previously found lines).

 # Independent Component Analysis